 There has been operational experience to date of these values being sufficient to cover typical payments arising from Settlement Reruns without being overly burdensome, and as many of the drivers for these payments remain the same in the I-SEM the current values may be sufficient to maintain the incentives in the I-SEM.
-Once more operational experience of the I-SEM has been gained, it may be possible to tweak these values to reflect the other drivers of payments arising in Settlement Reruns.

 Generator Units would have potential data changes in items such as metered quantity and dispatch instructions which would not be experienced by Assetless Units and Trading Units.
-However all of these units share a source for potential changes between settlement runs in ex-ante market trade data.
+However, all of these units share a source for potential changes between settlement runs in ex-ante market trade data.
 This means that Trading Units and Assetless Units are seen as largely the same, when considering their potential for payments due to Settlement Reruns.
 The payment amounts which could potentially arise from Settlement Reruns would also be of a similar magnitude to that of Generator Units due to similar sources of data.
-Ex-ante market trade data changes would likely be large volume differences, given the potential reasons for the values of the contracted quantities used to calculate it being incorrect, including missing files, incorrect application of contract rejection functionality, etc. Therefore as per the first year of operation all Generator Units, including Assetless Units and Trading Units, could be considered as the same in terms of the value of Fixed Credit Requirement.
+Ex-ante market trade data changes would likely be large volume differences, given the potential reasons for the values of the contracted quantities used to calculate it being incorrect, including missing files, incorrect application of contract rejection functionality, etc. Therefore as per the first two years of operation all Generator Units, including Assetless Units and Trading Units, could be considered as the same in terms of the value of Fixed Credit Requirement.